teamuru/greenfieldApp/README.md

 ## Installing-Dependencies

-> Navigate to the root directory
+> Navigate to the root directory and run the following scripts to run locally

 - `npm install` - install dependencies
 - `npm start` - start the server in production